 Each 'title' functions as a subkey, but is otherwise an arbitrary string to label the resulting one-determinant calculation.
 Each such subkey block contains the occupation numbers for a single one-determinant calculation.
 It is necessary that the calculation uses the reference AOC run as its only fragment file.
 The occupations in the subkey blocks must be re-arrangements of the AOC open-shell electrons.
-In the Slaterdeterminants calculation you must explicitly specify the pointgroup symmetry in which you want to run; this must be a lower symmetry than the AOC one, otherwise you couldn't rearrange the open shell electrons.
-See the Theory document.
+In the Slaterdeterminants calculation you must explicitly specify the pointgroup symmetry in which you want to run;

+this must be a lower symmetry than the AOC one, otherwise you couldn't rearrange the open shell electrons.
+See the sections below on multiplet energies.
+An sample run is included in Examples document.